bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/Basic-Web-Development-Environment.md

 7.  <span id="74c1">Click the “Search” button in the upper-right corner of the window</span>
 8.  <span id="9d35">Type in “Ubuntu”</span>
 9.  <span id="4205">Click “Run Linux on Windows (Get the apps)”</span>
-10. <span id="1799">Click the orange tile labeled **“Ubuntu”** Note that there are 3 versions in the Microsoft Store… you want the one just entitled ‘Ubuntu’</span>
+10. <span id="1799">Click the orange tile labeled **“Ubuntu”** Note that there are 3 versions in the Microsoft Store… you want the one just entitled 'Ubuntu’</span>
 11. <span id="edec">Click “Install”</span>
 12. <span id="2935">After it downloads, click “Launch”</span>
 13. <span id="a859">If you get the option, pin the application to the task bar.
 Otherwise, right-click on the orange Ubuntu icon in the task bar and choose “Pin to taskbar”</span>
 14. <span id="669c">When prompted to “Enter new UNIX username”, type your first name with no spaces</span>
 15. <span id="e9c1">When prompted, enter and retype a password for this UNIX user (it can be the same as your Windows password)</span>
-16. <span id="4217">Confirm your installation by typing the command `whoami ‘as in who-am-i'`followed by Enter at the prompt (it should print your first name)</span>
+16. <span id="4217">Confirm your installation by typing the command `whoami 'as in who-am-i'`followed by Enter at the prompt (it should print your first name)</span>
 17. <span id="48fe">You need to update your packages, so type `sudo apt update` (if prompted for your password, enter it)</span>
 18. <span id="d12f">You need to upgrade your packages, so type `sudo apt upgrade` (if prompted for your password, enter it)</span>